mdquigley/blog/content/posts/toneblocks-pt1.md

 ```
 In the code above, we create a new variable of type const, assign it a new [`Tone.Synth()`](https://tonejs.github.io/docs/14.7.77/Synth) object, and connect the the synth's output to the system's main output (likely your speakers) using the [`toDestination()`](https://tonejs.github.io/docs/14.7.77/Synth#toDestination) method.

 We want the synth to play a note when we press a button.
 So lets create a button in the `<body>` section of the file.
 Then we can access the button in our `<script>` section and give it an *on click* function to trigger the synth.
-And checking the Tone.js docs, Synth objects have a [`triggerAttackRelease()`](https://tonejs.github.io/docs/14.7.77/Synth#triggerAttackRelease) method which takes a pitch value and a duration value.
+Checking the Tone.js docs, Synth objects have a [`triggerAttackRelease()`](https://tonejs.github.io/docs/14.7.77/Synth#triggerAttackRelease) method which takes a pitch value and a duration value.
 We'll use 'C4' for our pitch value, which is middle C on a piano, or ~261.63 Hz.
 And we'll use '8n' as our duration, so the tone will play for the length of an 8th note.
 ```
 <!DOCTYPE html>
 <html lang="en">